 Peter Fonagy, PhD, FBA

 , is one of the world’s foremost investigators of child development and attachment research.
 He is a longtime Menninger consultant who works on research projects at Menninger’s Adolescent Treatment Program

 Dr. Fonagy is the Freud Memorial Professor of Psychoanalysis and Head of the Research Department of Clinical, Educational and Health Psychology at University College London.
 He is chief executive at the Anna Freud Centre, London, and is an adjunct professor at Yale University Medical School and Baylor College of Medicine.

 He has published numerous peer-reviewed articles and books and serves on the editorial boards of the International Journal of Psychoanalysis

 , Psychological Issues

 Chris Fowler, PhD

-, is the associate director of Clinical Research and a staff psychologist.
+, is the director of Psychology and associate director of Clinical Research.
 He is a nationally recognized psychological assessment researcher and currently serves as a consulting editor for Psychotherapy

 and the Bulletin of The Menninger Clinic

 His research interests include personality disorders, non-suicidal self-injury and suicide, as well as psychotherapy treatment outcome.
 Dr. Fowler has written or co-authored more than 60 articles and book chapters on personality assessment, suicide risk, long-term psychoanalytically-oriented residential treatment for severely disturbed patients, psychotherapy outcome studies and psychodynamic interviewing.